TamzinBoyd/portfolio/README.md

 - see how to get headings not overlapping nav bar
 - add quiz video & modal & client project
 - fix bug with nav, it's where it's set to absolute but changing adjusts the format
-- add table media query
+- add tablet media query
-- organise SCSS files better
+- organise SCSS files

 PORTFOLIO
 see my work in main section with obvious link to projects